 Don’t waste your money on feather pencils, light-up pencil sharpeners, or pretty erasers that don’t work, teachers say.

 No. 2 pencils (Stick with the classic to avoid classroom competition.)
+Start with a pack of 12.

 Pencil sharpener (manual with a top to collect shavings)